"How to Balance Mobility, Security and Privacy"

 Source: zNetwork Global Threat Intelligence

-Existing security solutions designed for the desktop lack visibility to mobile traffic and are easily compromised by targeted attacks.
-Current enterprise mobility solutions, mobile management systems and mobility services are not designed to secure mobile devices against advanced threats.
-With more business being conducted on the go, outside of the office, on cellular and WiFi networks than ever before, organizations need a new approach that strikes a better balance between enabling productivity and securing mobile devices for business.
+With more business being conducted on the go, outside of the office, or on cellular and Wi-Fi networks, organizations need a new approach that strikes a better balance between increasing business productivity and securing mobile devices.

-Unlike other threat detection systems, the Zimperium zIPS solution monitors the entire mobile device for malicious behavior regardless of the malware entry point (not just scanning mobile apps) without reliance on signatures (AV technology).
-This approach is immune to evasion techniques such as polymorphic engines, virtual machine awareness, download & execute payload or binary obfuscation and allows Zimperium to find and protect against both known and unknown threats.
+Unlike other threat detection systems, the Zimperium zIPS solution monitors the entire mobile device for malicious behavior regardless of the attack entry point.
+It does much more than scanning apps, and does not rely on signatures.
+This approach is immune to evasion techniques such as polymorphic malware, virtual machine awareness, download and execute techniques or binary obfuscation and allows Zimperium to find and protect against both known and unknown threats.

-Like Tsunami buoys that alert you to an oncoming tidal wave, z9 mobile sensors alert the Security Officer to mobile attacks happening both inside and outside of the corporate network, and prevents one compromised iOS or Android device from turning into a wider outbreak within the enterprise.
+Like Tsunami buoys that alert you to an oncoming tidal wave, z9 mobile sensors alert the Security Officer to attacks occurring on mobile devices inside and outside the corporate network, and prevents one compromised device from turning into a wider outbreak within the enterprise.
 The more sensors you have, the better visibility you have into both mobile and non-mobile threats.